broodjeaap/go-watch/README.md

 # Filters

-GoWatch comes with many filters that should, hopefully, be enough to allow for most use cases.
+GoWatch comes with many filters that cover most typical use cases.

 ## Cron

 The `cron` filter is used to schedule when your watch will run.
-It uses the [cron](https://pkg.go.dev/github.com/robfig/cron/v3@v3.0.0#section-readme) package to schedule go routines, some common examples would be:
+It uses the [cron](https://pkg.go.dev/github.com/robfig/cron/v3@v3.0.0#section-readme) package to schedule Go routines, some common examples would be:
 - `@every 15m`: will trigger every 15 minutes starting on server start.
 - `@hourly`: will trigger every beginning of hour.
 - `30 * * * *`: will trigger every hour on the half hour.

-For more detailed instructions you can check its documentation.
+More detailed instructions can be found in its documentation.

 ## Get URL